Pricing products & services

 1. Don't forget to factor in your own time

-It’s a common mistake for businesses to count the costs of raw materials/stock but not think about the hours they will spend on it and therefore under-price their product.
-Work out an hourly rate that you’re happy with, and calculate that by the number of hours you’ll spend to give you a cost to add on to your cost spreadsheet.
+It’s a common mistake for businesses to count the costs of raw materials/stock but not think about the hours they will spend on it, and therefore under-price their product.
+Work out an hourly rate for your time that you’re happy with, and calculate that by the number of hours you’ll spend to give you a cost to add on to your cost spreadsheet.
 Your time is valuable so make sure it’s a key part of your pricing decision.

 3. Research the competition

-Look around to see what your competitors are charging for a similar product/service and come in roughly the same unless you’re offering a significantly better offering.
+Do some competitor research to see what your competitors are charging for a similar product/service.
+Aim to come in roughly the same unless you’re offering a significantly better offering.
 If what you’re offering is new, try and find broadly similar products/services and cost based on that.
-Considering demand as well as knowing the size of your target market can help you assess how high the demand might be.
-If you’re not sure of the size of your target market or who your competitors are, have a look at the Business Gateway market reports here or commission a free report via our research service here.

 4. Cheaper is not always better

-It’s not good idea to undercut your competitors as your potential customers might perceive your product/service is not as good quality as your competition and that may do more harm than good in the long-run.
+It’s generally not a good idea to undercut your competitors, as your potential customers might perceive your product/service is not as good quality as your competition and that may do more harm than good in the long-run.
 It may be tempting – especially at the start to get customers through the door.
 However, if you adopt this approach, there will come a day when you have to put your prices up, and customers don’t appreciate that – they’ll vote with their feet.
+Focus on pricing that reflects your costs, your value, and meets the needs of your target market, rather than racing to the bottom.

 5. Offer special offers as part of your launch campaign